Johnny2x2/Lombda.StateMachine/README.md

 }
 ```

-You can build pipelines of states and let the agent transition between them based on the results.
+## You can build pipelines of states

 ### Creating State Machines With Input & Output Types
 ```csharp